 Relocating to New York, she developed chops on stage through numerous theatrical productions.
 At 16-years-old, mom and dad allowed her to launch a YouTube channel and switch her Instagram from “private” to “public.”
 In 2018, Grace uploaded a riveting and raw piano and vocal cover of Hozier’s “Take Me To Church.”
 It organically caught fire on Instagram, amassing 25 million views.
 Resonating around the world, it even bubbled up on Spotify Argentina’s Viral Top 50.

 In 2019, she unveiled her debut EP Human, which The Hype Magazine described as “a picture of the most impactful emotions that every human being feels in big ways or small, every day.”
 She maintained this momentum with the single “Photogenic.”
 Earmilk praised, “Her writing style is unique due to its distinct pop sound accompanied by dark elements that make her sound undeniable.”
-Throughout 2020, she assembled what would become After Dark I. The title refers to her penchant for logging sleepless late-night creative sessions in her bedroom where she conjured up these four songs.
+Throughout 2020, she used her downtime to assemble 12 songs for her first album and 4 songs for her ep, Welcome to Jupiter 1.0.
+The title represents a metaphor for people who like Grace feel like they are from another planet because they have never felt like they fit in.
+Welcome to Jupiter 1.0 gives listeners a glimpse into Grace’s highly anticipated first album.
+Grace’s sultry vocals and songs are steeped in lyrical truths that embrace her listeners with her musical mission statement, “for anyone who has ever felt different you are safe here.”

 She introduces the project with the first single “Out Of Time.”
 On the track, lush synths glisten over a bold beat as she encodes a thought-provoking message within an upbeat and undeniable refrain.